oldsphere/dotfiles/README.md

 * Select `DejaVu Sans Mono for Powershell` font on the shell terminal.

-Seen how to install in https://thecustomizewindows.com/2018/01/install-powerline-fonts-symbols-bash-windows-10/
+Seen how to install at https://thecustomizewindows.com/2018/01/install-powerline-fonts-symbols-bash-windows-10/